fenago/oracle19c-administration/md/Lab_14.md

-# Oracle DROP USER Statement By Practical Examples
+# Oracle DROP USER Statement

 **Summary**: In this lab, you will learn how to use the Oracle `DROP USER` to delete a user from the database.

 Introduction to Oracle DROP USER statement